skeema/skeema/doc/config.md

 **This document describes *how* to configure Skeema with options, in general.
 To view a reference guide of all specific options that exist, please see [options.md](options.md) instead.**

 Skeema is configured by setting options.
-These options may be provided to Skeema via the command-line and/or via option files.
+These options may be provided to the Skeema CLI via the command-line and/or via option files.
 Handling and parsing of options is intentionally designed to be very similar to the MySQL client and server programs.

+This document is primarily geared towards the Skeema command-line tool, although much of the same behavior is matched in the [Skeema.io CI system](https://www.skeema.io/ci).
+See the [last section](#skeemaio-ci-configuration) of this doc for CI-specific instructions.

 ### Option types